vuejs/awesome-vue/README.md

 ### Job Portal

 - [Vue.js Jobs - VueJobs](https://vuejobs.com/) - A Vue.js job portal to hire or get hired for all your Vue.js jobs.
+- [Prokarman Resume Builder](https://prokarman.com/) - A Free Resume Builder for crafting resumes for your dream job.

 ### Community